rafaelhuntstokes/bayesian_optimisation/docs/README.md

 performance using other kernels, such as the Matern, and/or other acquisition functions.

-For example, the Matern kernel encodes a less smoothly varying family of functions than the RBF, which may well be more approprate for these data.
-In addition, more sophisticated acquisition functions, such as expected improvement or probabaility of improvement, may converge faster.
+For example, the Matern kernel encodes a less smoothly varying family of functions than the RBF, which may well be more appropriate for these data.
+In addition, more sophisticated acquisition functions, such as expected improvement or probability of improvement, may converge faster.

 To add these functions to the Bayesian optimiser package, one simply needs to add